With SQL queries like INSERT, UPDATE, DELETE, and Merge, you can easily modify data in a Table.

 where col1=1;

-This is also called mass delete.
+This is also called mass deletion.
 If the rows are more, it takes more CPU time.
 If we want to delete all the rows, always use TRUNCATE.

 MERGE SQL Query

 It is introduced with 9i.
-The basic functionality is when match, it will update.
+The basic functionality is when matches, it will update.
 When not match it will insert.

 MERGE INTO table_name